Clovis Municipal School District

 Clovis Municipal School District, also known as Clovis Municipal Schools, is a school district in Clovis, New Mexico, United States.

 The district includes Clovis and Cannon Air Force Base.

 History

 At least two parents in Clovis were arrested in 1999 on truancy-related charges after their teenage children repeatedly missed school.

 Terry Myers became the superintendent in 2010.
 He was formerly the superintendent of Mount Pleasant Independent School District.
 In 2012 the board of trustees continued the term of the superintendent.

+In recent years the district has seen a sharp decline in the number of students enrolled causing several elementary schools and one middle school to be shut down or repurposed.
+The High School has a strong tradition in Football with over 10 state titles and is currently led by Stan Hodges, who in first season went 0-10.
+The team plays their home games at Eric Roanhaus Field at Leon Williams Stadium.
+The field is named after former coach Eric Roanhaus who during his tenure from 1978-2016 would win 10 state championships and 343 wins, which is the record in the state of New Mexico.